How to Exercise

 Jennie Spotila on exercise testing at Ithaca College – a full blown account not just of Jennies exercise tests but of her using those tests and a heart rate monitor to monitor her activity levels.

-- Lannies Experiences at the Pacific Fatigue Lab (now Workwell) – Part I – Background/Costs) / Part II – the Test / Part III – Test Results / Part IV: plementing the Results
+- Lannie’s Experiences at Workwell – Part I – Background/Costs) / Part II – the Test / Part III – Test Results / Part IV: plementing the Results

 - CFS and the Exercise Conundrum by Dr. Lucinda Bateman

 - Join the ME/CFS Community Center and view Dr. Klimas talking on exercise and ME/CFS, how to avoid deconditioning and feel better

 Dr. Nancy Klimas on V02 Max Testing and Exercise in ME/CFS

 Top Ten Things You Should Know About Post-Exertional Relapse – by Workwell Foundation with Staci Stevens, Dr. Snell, Dr. Van Ness

 Dr. Snell of the Workwell Foundation talks on Exercise Testing in Chronic Fatigue Syndrome (ME/CFS) in Sweden